10 Different Types of Siamese Cats

 Their head is a modified wedge of medium width, longer than it is wide but neither narrow nor extreme.
 Also, their heads are medium with wide bases and oval tips.

-Old-Style Siamese cats have pale, off-white bodies, and their coats are very short with a silky texture.
+Old-style Siamese cats have pale, off-white bodies, and their coats are very short and have a silky texture.

 These cats weigh about 10 – 16 inches and stand at 21 – 23 inches.
 They have a body length that varies between 12 – 18 inches.